6 Ways To Bring Solar Lighting Into the Home

 3. Solar Lantern

-Solar lanterns look like a regular camping lantern, but instead of batteries, you use the sun to power it.
+Solar lanterns look like regular camping lanterns, but instead of batteries, you use the sun to power them.
 Go Solar Group helps people in Africa purchase solar lanterns.
 These lights replace harmful Kerosene lamps that are typically used.

 2. Emergency Light Bulb Kits